Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Supplementary Experimental Settings and Results

 \paragraph{Datasets.} We adopt the Pick-a-Pic v2~\citep{pickapic} dataset for the offline human preference tuning task following~\cite{diffusion_dpo}.
 It consists of pairwise preferences for images generated by SDXL-beta and Dreamlike, a fine-tuned version of SD1.5~\citep{rombach2022high}.
 The prompts and preferences were collected from users of the Pick-a-Pic web application.
 After removing $\sim 12\%$ pairs with tied preference, we obtain $\sim 850K$ win-lose pairs, which are used as data-reference pairs within our Offline-PSO objective as in Eq.~\ref{eq:pso_offline}.
 For the online human preference setting, we use a subset of 4K prompts from Pick-a-Pic training prompts as the training prompts, and we sample a pair of images given a prompt, assign the target \& reference labels based on the PickScore~\citep{pickapic} as a discriminator.

-\paragraph{Parameter Efficient Fine-tuning.} As we aim at designing a light-weight method for fine-tuning distilled diffusion models, it's natural for us to adopt the parameter efficient fine-tuning methods which majorly are based on matrix low-rank decomposition.
-LoRA~\citep{hu2021lora} and following works \citep{liu2024dora, dettmers2024qlora} decompose the weight matrix along the channel dimension into two low rank matrices, which induces much lower costs in fine-tuning compared with tuning the original full-rank weight.
+\paragraph{Parameter Efficient Fine-tuning.} Diffusion models have been repurposed for various tasks with effective tuning methods~\citep{he2023diffusion,he2024coho,song2024refine,he2023globalmapper,ruiz2023dreambooth}.
+As we aim to design a lightweight method for fine-tuning distilled diffusion models, it's natural for us to adopt the parameter-efficient fine-tuning methods which majorly are based on matrix low-rank decomposition.
+LoRA~\citep{hu2021lora} and following works \citep{liu2024dora, dettmers2024qlora} decompose the weight matrix along the channel dimension into two low-rank matrices, which induces much lower costs in fine-tuning compared with tuning the original full-rank weight.
 Meanwhile, \citep{chen2024parameter} proposes the filter subspace decomposition for weight matrices.
-The filter subspace decompositon method~\citep{qiu2018dcfnet} has shown effectiveness in continual learning~\cite{miao2021continual,chen2024inner}, video representation learning~\cite{miao2021spatiotemporal}, domain adaptation~\citep{wang2020dictionary}, and generative tasks~\citep{wang2021image, wang2019stochastic}.
-There are some other works on fine-tuning the SVD decomposition of weights\citep{han2023svdiff} or fine-tunig bias parameters\citep{xie2023difffit}.
-Considering the implementation and the integration with other codebase, we choose LoRA~\citep{hu2021lora} to fine-tune timestep-distilled diffusion models.
+The filter subspace decomposition method~\citep{qiu2018dcfnet} has shown effectiveness in continual learning~\citep{miao2021continual,chen2024inner}, video representation learning~\citep{miao2021spatiotemporal}, graph learning~\citep{cheng2021graph}, and generative tasks~\citep{wang2021image, wang2019stochastic, wang2021adaptive,li2024cumulative}.
+There are some other works on fine-tuning the SVD decomposition of weights\citep{han2023svdiff}, Kronecker decomposition~\citep{patel2024efficient}, sparsity~\citep{wang2024roselora}, non-linearity~\citep{zhong2024neat} or fine-tunig bias parameters\citep{xie2023difffit}.
+Considering the implementation and the integration with other codebases, we choose LoRA~\citep{hu2021lora} to fine-tune timestep-distilled diffusion models.